 The LGBT older adults in the project living with HIV disease are less likely to participate in moderate exercise (75% vs. 83%) than those who are HIV negative which remains significant after controlling for age, income, and education.
-Those who are HIV-positive are also less likely to participate in wellness activities (87% vs. 92%).
+Those who are HIV positive are also less likely to participate in wellness activities (87% vs. 92%).

 Among LGBT older adults living with HIV disease 59% are sexually active.
-Among those who are sexually active, LGBT older adults with HIV disease are more likely ing intravenous drugs (0.76% vs. 0.33%).
+Among those who are sexually active, LGBT sex without a condom (47% vs. 20%), or using intravenous drugs (0.76% vs. 0.33%).
 HIV risk behaviors remains significant after controlling for age, income, and education.